Notes on the Geography of The Eastern United States: Long Island's North Fork

 Ready for a methodological excursus?
 They're such fun!
 Anyway, somewhere there's somebody or two or six who really knows this part of the world, but geography is a hopelessly neglected discipline these days, and until those people step forward and post a deeply informed narrative (ouch!), these first-glance photos will have to do.

 Orient Point, the northern counterpart of the South Fork's Montauk Point.
 Plum Island is in the distance; since 1954 it's housed the U.S.D.A.'s Plum Island Animal Disease Center, with strains of foot-and-mouth disease frozen in high-security freezers.
+(So we're told, at least.)
 Long Island Sound on the left; Gardiner's Bay on the right.
 Manhattan is about 120 miles behind the camera.

 The same Orient Point, seen now from the waters of Plum Gut, the passage between Long Island and Plum Island.
 The light is the same as the one shown in the previous picture.
 The scattering of houses is mildly ominous, if you're expecting countryside.

-The ferry from New London, Connecticut, docks just a few hundred yards beyond Orient Point, on the south (Gardiner's Bay) side.
+The ferry from New London, Connecticut, docks just a few hundred yards beyond Orient Point, on the south or Gardiner's Bay side.

 The ferry terminal.